weberlab-hhu/Predmoter/README.md

 ```

 ### Predicting
-Predictions will be done to all h5 files individually in input_directory/predict.
+Predictions will be applied to an individual files only.
 > **NOTE**: The ATAC-seq input data was shifted (+4 bp on "+" strand and -5 bp on
 > "-" strand per read), so predictions are as well.